Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Extensive Benchmark

-\textsc{t}ab\textsc{ddpm} outperforms both base and tuned versions of \textsc{t}ab\textsc{s}yn for this metric.
-It is also safer than \textsc{smote} and it performs its training iterations faster than the other evaluated models.
-If \textsc{ml}-Efficacy is of importance, it is advisable to use this model.
+TabDDPM outperforms both base and tuned versions of TabSyn for this metric.
+It is also safer than SMOTE and it performs its training iterations faster than the other evaluated models.
+If ML-Efficacy is of importance, it is advisable to use this model.
 As expected, all models are far from the performance obtained on real data (\textit{Train~Copy}).